-The court will sometimes order a party to carry out the actual requirements of the contract (called 'specific performance'), rather than pay damages, if damages would not compensate the other party fairly.
-It would be unusual in most consumer transactions for a court to make such order, as an order to pay damages would be adequate justice.
-However, a court may order a person to comply with a contract where damages are inappropriate or inadequate because of the subject matter of the contract, for example, where the contract was for the sale of a particular house, block of land or work of art.
-In a contract for the sale of land the court will order a vendor who fails to transfer the land to the purchaser to comply with the contract.
-Legal advice should be sought in these circumstances.
+The court will sometimes order a party to carry out the actual requirements of the contract (called specific performance), rather than pay damages, if damages would not compensate the other party fairly.
+A court may order a person to comply with a contract where damages are inappropriate or inadequate because of the subject matter of the contract, for example, where the contract was for the sale of a particular house, block of land or work of art.

 The law about illegal contracts is very complex.
 If there is any doubt about the legality of a contract, seek legal advice.

 Most contracts come to an end by being completed.
 Once everything required under the contract has been done, the parties are discharged from further obligations under it, and it ends.
-A contract can also be ended (discharged) by rescission following a breach (discussed above), by mutual agreement or where it becomes impossible to carry it out (called 'frustration').
+A contract can also be ended by rescission following a breach, by mutual agreement, or where it becomes impossible to carry it out (called frustration).

 Certain serious breaches of a contract give the innocent party the right to cancel it.
-If they decide to cancel ('rescind'), they must inform the party in breach at once.
+If they decide to rescind the contract, they must inform the party as soon as practicable.
 The contract comes to an end from the moment the party in breach is informed of cancellation.
 Neither party is bound by the contract from then on.
-However, any obligations that arose before then (for example, obligations to pay damages for breach) survive and can be enforced.
+Matters can be become complex where there is a disagreement as to whether a serious breach has in fact occurred.

 The parties to a contract can agree at any time to end it.
 Such an agreement is itself a contract, so there must be consideration.
 If both parties have obligations under the contract which have not yet been carried out, release from those obligations counts as consideration, so nothing more is required.